 Most of us, at one time or another, have stood in front of a mirror and registered disappointment in our shape.
 While diet and exercise are effective tools in body shaping, some of us have discreet pockets of fat that stubbornly stick around even with the most rigorous diet and exercise regimen.
 Because these pockets of fat are genetic in origin, they often persist even after weight loss.
-Liposuction can eliminate these fat deposits with minimal discomfort and downtime.
+Liposuction at our Manhattan Beach-area practice can eliminate these fat deposits with minimal discomfort and downtime.

 Everyone understands what liposuction is.
 Lipo is the medical term for the word fat.
 Therefore, liposuction is the removal of fat via suction.
-The most popular sites for liposuction are the neck, stomach, back, face, hips and breasts.
-Our board certified Torrance plastic surgeons have many years of liposuction experience and have successfully sculpted the figures of thousands of South Bay men and women.
+The most popular sites for liposuction treatment are the neck, stomach, back, face, hips, and breasts.
+Our board-certified Torrance plastic surgeons have many years of liposuction experience and have successfully sculpted the figures of thousands of South Bay men and women.

 The Goal of Liposuction

 The goal of liposuction, an elective cosmetic surgery procedure, is to remove discreet pockets of fat that are resistant to diet and exercise so that the patient has a more balanced physical appearance.
 You can see some our patients’ dramatic transformations in our liposuction before-and-after photos.